 - Posted by: Claire

-- Category: Brand Personality, Online Marketing, Target Audience
+- Category: Brand Personality, For Small Business Owners, Online Marketing, Target Audience

 Because so many businesses lack the understanding of how to get better leads in their marketing and branding activities, most endeavour to “be all things to all people” and so end up with poor under-performing results.
 Target persona characters obliterate this common mistake.

 The simple fact is not all people are interested in what you sell so it’s a waste of time and resources marketing to them.

 For instance, company X offers leading edge digital services, so marketing to pensioners is unlikely to get ideal results.
 Similarly, if you sell bright pink sneakers that light up in the dark and promote them to men age profile 50s – 60s, it’s not going to work very well either.

 Admittedly these are extreme examples, but in my experience of working with many different organisations across multiple sectors they’re not as far-fetched as they may seem, believe it or not.

 The simple fact of the matter is many SME / SMB businesses don’t have a clear picture of who their ideal customer is, so their marketing efforts fail.
 Consequently they struggle to get better leads and don’t achieve the results they deserve.